taoteh1221/Open_Crypto_Tracker/README.txt

 Private Contact: https://dragonfrugal.org/contact

-Please show your appreciation for my crypto apps, IF you enjoy using them.
-Buying me a coffee / beer means WAY MORE to me than large donations.
+Please show your appreciation for my crypto apps, and write a SourceForge project review ( https://sourceforge.net/u/taoteh1221/profile/ ), or buy me a coffee / beer!
 It's about letting me know you appreciate them / find them useful, NOT about me making money.
-Think of it as a PRIVATE app usage survey anon! :) All crypto addresses are bot-monitored (for balance changes) on active / well-secured / backed-up HD wallets...
+Think of it as a PRIVATE app usage survey anon! :)

 Bitcoin:  3Nw6cvSgnLEFmQ1V4e8RSBG23G7pDjF3hW